 Some people prefer using white wine to using lemon juice, and there are recipes that utilize white wine very well.
-Consider trying this out if you don’t want to use lemon juice in your cheesecake.
+Consider trying this out if you don’t want to use lemon juice.

 Citric acid might make for a good lemon juice substitute in a cheesecake depending on what type of cheesecake you’re trying to make.
 This is the acid that is found in lemon juice that helps it to keep the cheesecake together, after all.

 You can use one teaspoon of citric acid to replace 1/2 cup of lemon juice in any baked good.
 The only downside to this is that you won’t be getting the flavoring that you would if you had used lemon juice.